matt-oconnell/jasmine-vue/README.md

 ## Initialization

 A `vueInit` function will be available in the test context.
-It returns a creator object with `mount` and `destroy` methods. `vueInit` takes in an optional set of default props.
+It returns a creator object that is used to mount component instances. `vueInit` takes in an optional set of default props.
 It will generally only need to be called once per component test file.

 ```javascript
 beforeEach(function() {